pavilot/pavilot-api-dotnet-client/README.md

 This library will help you to easily integrate with Pavilot API and focus on your work

-To learn more about pavilot please visit [Pavilot](https://pavilot.com)
+To learn more about Pavilot please visit [pavilot.com](https://pavilot.com)

 ## Setup